-TEMPERATURE CONTROL: The Temperature Knob as shown is in the COLDEST temperature position.
-As the lever is PUSHED down the temperature of the discharged air will rise to the HOTTEST point.
+TEMPERATURE CONTROL: The Temperature Knob as shown is at the COLDEST temperature position.
+As the lever is pushed down the temperature of the discharged air will RISE to the HOTTEST point.

 Note: The temperature lever will function in any of the modes.